ptrjst/flashcards/JavaScript/Basics.md

 ### Developers are always frustrated with DOM methods.
 What's the deal with that?

-DOM methods are nightmares: getElementById, getElementsByTagName (riddled with IE bugs - .length gets overwritten in IE if an element with an ID="length" is found).
-John Resig gave a great talk called The DOM Is a Mess.
+DOM methods are nightmares: `getElementById`, `getElementsByTagName` (riddled with IE bugs and `.length` gets overwritten in IE if an element with an `ID="length"` is found).
+John Resig gave a great talk called [The DOM Is a Mess](http://ejohn.org/blog/the-dom-is-a-mess/).
 If there's a DOM method, there's probably a problem with it somewhere, in some capacity.

 ### There are two ways to comment code—what are they, which one is bad, and why?